tensorflow/tfjs/README.md

 ## Using the binding

-Before executing any TensorFlow.js code, load and set the backend to 'tensorflow'.
+Before executing any TensorFlow.js code, import the node package:

 ```js
 import * as tf from '@tensorflow/tfjs';